jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2l.md

-(1) Specific Law and General Law
+## 1. Specific Law and General Law

-{{< s v="151" >}} In contrast, then, with determinate laws stands universal attraction, or the bare conception of law.
+{{< s v="151" >}} In contrast, with determinate laws stands universal attraction, or the bare conception of law.

 In so far as this pure conception is looked on as the essentially real, or as the true inner being, the determinateness characterizing the specific law itself belongs still to the sphere of appearance, or rather to sensible existence.

 But the pure conception of law transcends not merely the law, which, being itself a determinate law, stands contrasted with other determinate laws, but also transcends law as such.

 The determinateness, of which we spoke, is itself strictly a mere vanishing moment which can no longer come forward here as an essential entity (Wesenheit), for it is only the law which is the truth here: but the conception of law is turned against the law itself.
 That is to say, in the law distinction itself is immediately apprehended and taken up into the universal, thereby, however, making the moments, whose relation it expresses, subsist as mutually indifferent and inherently real entities.

 These parts of the distinction found in the law are, however, at the same time themselves. determinate aspects.
 The pure concept of law, as universal attraction, must, to get its true significance, be so apprehended that in it, as the absolutely single and simple, the distinctions which are present in law as such, return again themselves into the inner being, qua bare and simple unity.
 This unity is the inner “necessity” of the law.

-(2) Law and Force
+## 2. Law and Force

 {{< s v="152" >}}  The law is thereby present in a twofold form.